North Jeolla’s “Horse Mountain” offers trails, legends, and a unique temple experience.

 Take a solemn moment to bong the trail’s large traditional drum three times, then continue your trek to a treasure nestled behind the “mother” peak – Tapsa, literally meaning Pagoda Temple.
 Unlike other temples, Tapsa is surrounded by numerous towers of stacked stones.
 By some unknown force, the pagoda towers do not fall no matter how harsh the weather.
 Combined with the rainbow colors of lanterns during Buddha’s birthday, the temple’s picturesque appearance is a step away from the ordinary.
 As a bonus, catch the impressive collection of parakeets, parrots and even proud peacocks just past the temple grounds.

-From Jeonju, take an Intercity Bus to Jinan.
+Getting There From Jeonju, take an Intercity Bus to Jinan.
 From there, grab a local bus or an inexpensive taxi ride to the north parking lot.